nickjackolaisen/BusinessInitiaitive/_posts/business tips/2023-08-28-blockchain-in-business.md

 ### 1. Public Blockchains

 Public blockchains are open, decentralized networks that anyone can join and participate in.

 They allow users to read, write, and audit transactions without requiring permission from a central authority.

-Some key features of public blockchains include:
+Key features of public blockchains include:
 -   **Decentralization**: Public blockchains are maintained by a large number of nodes distributed across the globe, ensuring that no single entity has control over the network.
 -   **Permissionless**: Anyone can join the network and contribute to the consensus process, either by mining (in Proof of Work systems) or staking (in Proof of Stake systems).
 -   **Transparency**: All transactions on public blockchains are visible to everyone in the network, fostering trust and accountability.